streamflow-finance/js-sdk/README.md

 > _Anchor is needed for the `Wallet` type.
 We plan on removing this dependency in upcoming releases._

-`bn.js` library is used for handling big numbers.

 ## Import SDK

 Most common imports: